programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 # Jupyter for notebook-based exploratory research.

 ## What's Jupyter?
 Simply, the Jupyter project provides an intuitive environment for collaborative analytical code development.
 Jupyter is a client-server application.
 You run a Jupyter server from your computer and connect to this server from a browser to do your development in 'notebooks'.
-This setup will become more clear, but the key benefit of this style of development is that you can easly combine and preserve markdown with executable code and the results of that executation.
+This setup will become more clear, but the key benefit of this tool is that you can easly combine and preserve results of analysis with the code used to produce those analyses.

-Jupyter supports a number of languages (including python as well as R).
+Jupyter supports a number of languages (including python and R).
 There are [many example notebooks](https://github.com/jupyter/jupyter/wiki/A-gallery-of-interesting-Jupyter-Notebooks#introductory-tutorials) online.

 ## Install Jupyter.